MichaIng/DietPi-Docs/docs/dietpi_sbc.md

 ## Odroid

 ODROID single board computers are powerful, stable, and fast performing.
 They can function as a home theater set-top box, a general purpose computer for web browsing, gaming and socializing, a compact tool for college or office work, a prototyping device for hardware tinkering, a controller for home automation, a workstation for software development, and much more.
-For more details visit <a target="_blank" href="https://www.hardkernel.com">Hardkernel.com</a>
+For more details visit <a target="_blank" rel="noopener" href="https://www.hardkernel.com/">Hardkernel.com</a>

 ODROID-N2 is one of the supported boards.